Debbie Abrahams MP (Oldham East and Saddleworth)

 Rebecca Pow MP (Taunton Deane)

 Rebecca is a Conservative Party politician in the UK.
-She is the Member of Parliament for Taunton Deane in Somerset and is championing the snipe.
-The largely rural constituency contains the market towns of Taunton and Wellington, plus surrounding Somerset villages.
+She is the Member of Parliament for Taunton Deane in Somerset and is championing the lapwing The largely rural constituency contains the market towns of Taunton and Wellington, plus surrounding Somerset villages.
 Rebecca is chair of the All-Party Parliamentary Group on Ancient Woodland and Veteran Trees and an officer of the All-Party Parliamentary Group for Climate Change.
-She launched and champions the Sustainable Soils Alliance and is Parliamentary Under Secretary of State for arts, heritage and tourism at the Department of Culture, Media and Sport.
+She launched and champions the Sustainable Soils Alliance and is Parliamentary Under Secretary of State for the Natural Environment.View Species

 Victoria Prentis (Banbury/North Oxfordshire)

 Victoria is a Conservative Party politician and since 2015 has been the Member of Parliament for Banbury (North Oxfordshire), a rural constituency with two main population centres: Banbury and Bicester.
 Victoria, who champions the corn bunting, comes from a farming family and is qualified as a barrister.
-In Parliament she sits on the Justice Select Committee and is Parliamentary Private Secretary (PPS) to the Leader of the House of Commons.View Species
+In Parliament she is the Minister for Agriculture and Fisheries.View Species

 Barry Sheerman (Huddersfield)